-Harry Potter Explained By Someone Who Has Never Read Or Seen It Will Legit Make You Laugh Out Loud
+Harry Potter Explained By Someone Who Has Never Seen Or Read It Will Legit Make You LOL

 Sometimes, logging onto Twitter can be like walking onto a minefield filled with nasty trolls, hate bombs, and one bad news story after the other.
 But every once in awhile, the Twitterverse gives users something to smile at, something that can truly make them laugh, which is what happened when Diya Mishra used the platform to share YA author Brandy Colbert's explanation of Harry Potter with the world.
 The best part?
 Colbert has never read or watched any of the Harry Potter series.
 It starts with "There are the houses: Hogwarts & Mufflepufff... no wait," and things only got more, shall we say, Riddikulus from there.